rubinsteina13/SV_DSM_CORE/README.md

-# SV_DSM_CORE
-SystemVerilog module of the First-Order Delta-Sigma Modulator (Synthesizable Digital Core)
+# Synthesizable SystemVerilog IP-Core of the First-Order Delta-Sigma Modulator